 Does democracy save lives?
 Do female political leaders respond more effectively to public health crises?
 Are ethnically diverse societies more vulnerable to COVID-19?
 How do you think political and social features of countries relate to cumulative COVID-19 deaths?
 Work with data we have assembled to build statistical models that predict future COVID-19 mortality across and within countries.
 Take our model-building challenges!

 DEADLINE EXTENDED UNTIL 20 JANUARY 2021.
-STAYED TUNED FOR POSSIBLE SECOND ROUND OPENING SPRING 2021.
+STAY TUNED FOR POSSIBLE SECOND ROUND OPENING SUMMER 2021.

 stackingapproach.
 This is a method for generating a meta-model that weights predictions from many models to generate a new and more accurate predictive model.
 A single model gets a lot of weight if its predictions are useful for generating an overall prediction considering the predictions from other models.
 For each challenge, you may submit both a general and a parameterized model.
 A general model provides a structure linking COVID-19 deaths to social and political predictors with actual parameter values and predictions to be calculated in the future.
 A parameterized model is a general model that also includes guesses about parameter values.
 A parameterized model indicates how strong a relationship is, for example, whereas a general model does not.
 Separate weights will be generated for general and parameterized model predictions.
 We use the weights that the stacking analysis places on each model to rank all legible submitted models.